-Katja Juhola is 43 years old, mother to a 16 -year-old boy, and married of the musician Jukka Juhola.
+Katja Juhola is 44 years old, mother to a 17 -year-old boy, and married of the musician Jukka Juhola.
 They live in Svartå bruk, which is an hour drive from Helsinki or Turku.
 She has studied social and environmental art in Turku University of Applied Sciences, Art Academy (2007) and graduated with a Bachelor of Fine Arts in 2010 and Master of Art 2017 from the same school.
-At the moment she is a Doctoral Candidate in the faculty of Art and Culture in the University of Lapland
+At the moment she is a Doctoral Candidate in the faculty of Art and Design at the University of Lapland

 Katja Juhola has been active in the field of art for over 20 years.
 She has held over a hundred exhibitions both abroad and in Finland.
-She has completed over ten major social arts projects in Finland and five abroad.
+She has completed over ten major social art projects in Finland and five abroad.
 She has been the chairman of the Raseborg Photograph Center in 2014-2017 and has curated several exhibitions.

 Katja Juhola has participated in several international symposia and has found intense collaboration between different artists of different cultures to be proud of her own work and understanding.
-Juhola feels particularly important for artists’ interaction and discussions to create the critical and productive dimension of art.
+Juhola feels particularly important for artists’ interaction and discussions to create a critical and productive dimension of art.
 To make the discussions fertile, she invited a mentor to join ISEAS.

-Juhola examines social art symposium as an activist art.
+Juhola examines social art symposium as activist art.
 Art is a result of discussions that create the agonistic public space defined by Mouffe, where people’s disparate opinions can face without the need for a complete, broad and shared consensus.
-Juhola explicitly sees the symposium as an act of personal activism, whose significance is reflected in the freedom of art in the framing of insitutions.
+Juhola explicitly sees the symposium as an act of personal activism, whose significance is reflected in the freedom of art in the framing of institutions.